Ingan121/CLH_GINA/README.md

 > **This will require administrator privileges to be installed.**
 >

-* If you have installed the original ConsoleLogonHook, only replace ConsoleLogonUI.dll from this repository and proceed to step 4.
+* If you have installed the original ConsoleLogonHook, replace ConsoleLogonHook.dll and ConsoleLogonUI.dll with DLLs from this repository and proceed to step 4.

 1. Copy the 2 DLL files (ConsoleLogonHook.dll and ConsoleLogonUI.dll) from [Releases](https://github.com/Ingan121/CLH_GINA/releases) into %SYSTEMROOT%\System32